Z3nner/lancer-cards/_ATTRIBUTION.md

 [https://github.com/massif-press/compcon](https://github.com/massif-press/compcon)

 Lancer Cards is not an official Lancer product; it is a third party work, and is not affiliated with Massif Press.
-Lancer Cards is published via the LAncer Third Party License.
+Lancer Cards is published via the Lancer Third Party License.
 Lancer is copyright Massif Press

 [https://massifpress.com/](https://massifpress.com/legal)